Harshitha-Chalumuri/LGMVIP/Task-3/readme.md

 This project is based on Global Terrorism Exploratory Data Analysis to get insights about the Most attacked country, region , year and many more things** The data here i used is taken from LGMVIP Internship and the data is from since 1970 to 2015.

 # ⏳ Dataset
 The dataset is very comprehensive and contains a lot of terrorism-related information.
 We downloaded the entire dataset Global Terrorism Database, available from LGMVIP Internship Task.
-It contains 1,81,691 terrorist attacks x 135 features, and takes 187.1+ MB of disk space.
-It's worth to mention that it is almost completely encoded (strings/long numbers to short numbers).
-To decode the dataset we looked at the codebook available here.
-After exploring the codebook we discovered some columns to be redundant, or not relevant, which we removed.
-See the corresponding notebook Cleaning Data for further details on how we approached.

-We ended up work on 19 columns, which contain the quantitative as well as the qualitative information of the main interest.
-After decoding, cleaning, filtering, and encoding steps, we've got 46,556 rows x 23 columns, or equivalently 7.1+ MB of disk space.

 # Author
 Harshitha-Chalumuri